thailanelopes/thailanelopes/README.md

 - Hi there 🙋‍♀️, my name is Thailane 👋😄
 - Brazilian 🇧🇷
-- 📚 Information Systems Student with a focus on: FullStack Development at Universidade Federal de Goiás...
+- 📚 Information Systems Student with a focus on: FullStack Development at Universidade Federal de Goiás.
 - 📫 How to reach me: https://linktr.ee/thailanelopes